suddenlyGiovanni/coding_challenge--hello_fresh/README.md

 - Your application is an SPA
 - You wrote server side code instead of using a utility application like `http-server`
 - You implement actual endpoints for the requests to the server
+- Your app is deployed to Github Pages or some other hosting

 Good luck, and have fun!